sebwinte/cc2/README.md

 Stream copy
 -----------
 With the ```--copy``` flag you set all codec operations to copy, i.e. video, audio, subtitles, data and attachments.
 FFmpeg must support muxing the targeted stream into the output container.
 If it does not, the command will fail.
+This is very useful, if you only want to change the container format.

 | mode              | flag              |
 | :------------     | :------------     |